Explains how contact tracing is being used to control the spread of coronavirus.

-If you have tested positive for coronavirus (COVID-19), the NHS Wales Test, Trace, Protect service will contact you by telephone so that together, we can help reduce the spread of the disease, save lives and keep Wales safe.
+If you have tested positive for coronavirus (COVID-19), the NHS Wales Test, Trace, Protect service will contact you by telephone so that we can help reduce the spread of the disease.

-You’ll be asked where you’ve been recently and who you’ve been in close contact with.
+You’ll be asked where you’ve been recently, who you’ve been in close contact with.
 This will help the NHS Wales Test, Trace, Protect service contact anyone who may have caught the virus from you.
-This is not about enforcement or surveillance and is in the interests of protecting your health and the health of your contacts.
+This is in the interests of protecting your health and the health of all of your contacts.

-A close contact is anyone that a contact tracer considers may lead to a risk of infection or contamination with coronavirus, meaning those you may or may not live with and with whom you have been in close proximity on any occasion during a period beginning up to two days before you started experiencing symptoms, including:
+A close contact is anyone that a contact tracer considers may lead to a risk of infection or contamination with coronavirus, meaning those you may or may not live with and with whom you have been in close proximity, on any occasion beginning up to two days before your symptoms started, including:

-- someone within 1 metre of you with whom you have had a face-to-face-conversation, had skin-to-skin physical contact, you have coughed on, or had other forms of contact within 1 metre for 1 minute or longer
+- someone you have had face to face contact with at a distance of less than 1 metre, had skin-to-skin physical contact with, or that you have coughed on, or had other forms of contact within 1 metre for 1 minute or longer

-- someone within 2 metres of you for more than 15 minutes within two metres of; and
+- someone that you have spent more than 15 minutes within two metres of; and

 - someone that you have travelled in a car or other small vehicle with, or someone that has been in close proximity to you on public transport